NZPBC Executive Committee 2019

 Hamish is recognised as a “next generation lawyer” in Legal 500 2018.

-ABB Ltd - Local Account Manager, New Zealand and Pacific Islands – Power Grids Division
+ABB Ltd – Grid Automation Market Manager, New Zealand and Pacific Islands – Power Grids Division

 ABB (ABBN: SIX Swiss Ex) is a pioneering technology leader in electrification products, robotics and motion, industrial automation and power grids, serving customers in utilities, industry and transport & infrastructure globally.
 Continuing a history of innovation spanning more than 130 years, ABB today is writing the future of industrial digitalization with two clear value propositions: bringing electricity from any power plant to any plug and automating industries from natural resources to finished products.
 As title partner of Formula E, the fully electric international FIA motorsport class, ABB is pushing the boundaries of e-mobility to contribute to a sustainable future.
 ABB operates in more than 100 countries with about 135,000 employees.